My Approach to Helping

 I tend to draw upon behavioral approaches, including mindfulness-based cognitive therapy, cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).
 I especially value ACT’s emphasis on understanding how a person’s values bring meaning and offer fulfillment.
 These values may include a client’s dreams and hopes, their spirituality, their culturally held beliefs, and their ethical philosophy.

 I often use principles of mindfulness.
 When it is helpful to do so, I offer mindfulness meditation teaching in sessions.
-I have practiced meditation for 14 years, and find that it helps me to bring mindfulness to my work.
+I have practiced meditation since 1998, and find that it helps me to bring mindfulness to my work.

 Specific Issue(s) I'm Skilled at Helping With